ivcap-works/ivcap-docs/docs/developer-guide/README.md

 IVCAP implements the [oauth2](https://oauth.net/2/) authentication model.
 Authentication for the user device is currently provided via the [ivcap-cli](https://github.com/ivcap-works/ivcap-cli) command line interface.

-The [cli login command](https://github.com/ivcap-works/ivcap-cli) illustrates the oauth2 authentication flow, token management, and the refresh of the JWT token within the service using Golang.
+The [`ivcap context login`](https://github.com/ivcap-works/ivcap-cli?tab=readme-ov-file#configure-context-for-a-specific-deployment) illustrates the oauth2 authentication flow, token management, and the refresh of the JWT token within the service using Golang.
 Service providers may choose to implement authentication and token management within their service.

 ### Authorisation